 Noncompliance with SMCC parking policy regulations may result in action beyond ticketing.
 Violations may result in ticketing, booting, towing and storage, suspension and/or revocation of parking privileges, or other appropriate action.
 Unpaid parking tickets may result in a hold being placed on student records.
 Safety and Security makes every effort to affix tickets to the front windshield, and are not responsible for lost or missing citations.

 If you believe you have been ticketed in error, ticket dispute forms are available in the Safety and Security Department office.
 Disputes must be filed within 10 days of receipt of the ticket to the Security Department.
-A committee of staff and students will review the dispute form and the registrant will be notified through the mail of the decision.
+A committee of staff and students (outside of Security) will review the dispute form and the registrant will be notified through the mail of the decision.
 If the appeal is found to be justified no fine will need to be paid.
 If issuance of the ticket is upheld, the registrant will need to pay the fine(s) at the billing office.
 Neither Security or the Billing Office can remove fines from student accounts.
 The decision of the Ticket Dispute Committee is final.

 Vehicle registrants who have fines in excess of $75.00 or park in reserved spots will be subject to having their vehicle immobilized by the use of a boot.
 Once the vehicle is booted, the registrant will be charged a $40.00 administrative fee.
 All fines must be paid before the boot is removed unless payment arrangements can be made with the Student Billing Department.
 The registrant of a booted vehicle who does not take appropriate action may be subject to having the vehicle towed from campus at their expense.